hcarv-itb/SimFound_v2/docs/projects.rst

 Projects
 ========

 Projects can be managed here.
-A tutorial notebook example is given in the tutorial.

-The SIGDIUS Seminar presentation is shown here for ilustration.
+Thermodynamics and kinetics of CALB-methanol interactions.

 .. note:: This is a toy example of a working notebook!

 .. toctree::
    :maxdepth: 3

-   notebook/SIGDIUS.ipynb
-   notebook/SimFound_v2
+   notebook/SimFound_v2.ipynb

 .. toctree::
    :maxdepth: 3

 .. note::
-    * If you are interested in sharing experiences with JupyterHub please contact me.
+    * Another example note.